Tag Archives: solar rooftop

 Solar panels don’t perform well in the shade, thus there should be very little of it.
 It’s best if there’s a lot of direct sunshine.
 So, if your property is in the shadow of a skyscraper or was built next to a colosseum, you might want to consider moving before going solar!

 How much would you save on your electricity bill if you go solar?
 Solar doesn’t always work out well for everyone.
-You should have a power bill of at least $300 every quarter and utilise at least half of your energy during daylight hours to get the most out of your solar panels.
+You should have a power bill of at least $300 every quarter and utilise at least half of your energy during daylight hours to get the most out of your solar rooftop panels.
 This is more of a guideline than anything else.
 In general, the higher your electricity expense, the more benefit solar panels will provide.

 The direction of the roof isn’t important right now.
 It is, nonetheless, critical.
-You should have a large North-facing roof to get the most out of solar panels (if you live in Australia).
+You should have a large North-facing roof to get the most out of solar rooftop panels (if you live in Australia).
 East-West cooperation is also possible.
 Especially for setups with an overloaded inverter.

 Which Solar Panels and Inverters Should You Purchase?